 Robert M. Strozier Begins Presidency

-September 1, 1957Robert M. Strozier becomes president of Florida State University, after 28 years of college teaching and administration in three Georgia institutions.
+September 1, 1957Robert M. Strozier becomes president of Florida State University after 28 years of college teaching and administration in three Georgia institutions.
 Students appreciate him for his ready wit, and he establishes a great rapport with FSU faculty.
-In his inaugural address, Strozier proclaims, “This is not my university or your university; it is, rather, our university; it belongs to the generations who have already given it their allegiance, just as it belongs to the generations who are yet to come.”
 The university’s main library is later named in his honor.

 -